Your FREE copy of KETO & PALEO Oodles of Low-Carb Noodles Cookbook Signup Here

 Last night I decided to keep things super simple and added nothing more than a drizzle of olive oil, heavy garlic, Brussel sprouts, salt, and pepper to my salmon dish.
 What a wonderful combination of simple flavours.
 I thinly sliced the Brussel sprouts because I’m not a huge fan of this vegetable.
 But I eat it anyway, aware of its nutritional value and fiber.
 I’m not a huge fan of cabbage either!
 By slicing the BS thinly, it added some lighter flavour and crunchy texture to the creamy salmon.
 A lovely contrast of textures.

-WHAT IS THE NUTRITIONAL VALUE OF KETO LOW-CARB PALEO BAKED SALMON & BRUSSEL SPROUTS?
+WHAT IS THE NUTRITIONAL VALUE OF KETO LOW-CARB PALEO BAKED SALMON & BRUSSELS SPROUTS?

 Brussel sprouts are high in fiber and low in fat and so are a great vegetable to incorporate into your diet, especially if you’re interested in losing weight.
 This leafy vegetable is high in vitamin C and other cancer-fighting nutrients.
 Some experts say it is a superfood.